seanfisk/dotfiles/README.markdown

 usually installed using [Homebrew][homebrew] (Mac OS X), [yum][yum] (Fedora, CentOS), or [aptitude][aptitude] (Debian, Ubuntu), or compiled from source and install to my `~/.local` directory.

+[autojump][autojump] is vendorized in this repository and is automatically installed.

 * [ack][ack] - file tree search, grep replacement
 * [autojump][autojump] - easily navigate directories